Contact Us

 Just because an event may have occurred, that does not mean you should stop taking your dog out.
 Dogs need to get out.
 Sniffing, exploring and walking are very mentally enriching to our dogs and can help reduce and burn off stress.
 Instead, avoid those locations where something happened if it stresses you and your dog out.

 Some dogs will bounce back from an event like this without an issue.
 However, some may develop behavioral issues as a result.
 If this is the case, make sure to reach out to a qualified behavior professional so that they can help you modify your dog’s behavior.
 Click here to learn more on how to manage your dog’s reactive and aggressive behavior.
-To find a qualified behavior professional take a look at these organizations:
+To find a qualified behavior professional take a look at my blog on Hiring A Qualified Dog Trainer.

 Anthony